AdaCore/learn/content/index.rst

         :target: https://www.hackster.io/contests/adacore3
         :width: 100pc

-.. centered:: We’re calling on developers across the globe to build cool embedded applications using the Ada and SPARK programming languages and are offering over $9,000 in total prizes!
-Click on the banner above to learn more.
+We’re calling on **developers across the globe** to build cool embedded applications using the Ada and SPARK programming languages and are offering **over $9,000 in total prizes!** Click on the banner above to learn more.